 Lexulous is the game that people know, love and play today.
 But, it hasn’t always gone by that name.
 The original version launched in 2005 as Scrabulous.

 The Best Online Scrabble Game

 Scrabulous, both the game and its website, were created by two brothers, Rajat and Jayant Agarwalla, from Kolkata, India.
 The avid Scrabble tournament players wanted a reliable way to play Scrabble online.
 Not content with the meager to nonexistent offerings of the time, Rajat and Jayant created their own company, RJ Softwares, to launch their game.

-Scrabulous became a near-instant success.
+Scrabulous became a near-instant success, not unlike Words With Friends.
 Thousands of Scrabble fans flocked to it as the premier option for playing their favorite word game.
 The game’s success even led to Facebook adding the game to the platform in 2007.
 The game’s popularity continued to grow.